 Migraine headaches affect about 2 in 10 people, causing severe pain, nausea, and sometimes visual disturbances like seeing flashing lights.
 If migraines disrupt your life, North Shore Glaucoma Center & Eye Physicians can help.
-At their offices in Libertyville and Skokie, Illinois, the board-certified eye doctors offer effective treatments for migraines.
+At their offices in Libertyville, Illinois, the board-certified eye doctors offer effective treatments for migraines.
 They can also make sure there’s nothing wrong with your eyes or optic nerves.
 Call North Shore Glaucoma Center & Eye Physicians today or book an appointment online for relief from migraines.

 Migraine is a common condition that usually involves a throbbing headache.
 The pain might be on one side of your head and is likely to get worse when you move.